-1.4.5.
 Setting up user roles (optional)

-With the entry User roles in the Configuration feature, you can assign a user role to users.
-All authenticated users are automatically assigned to the role Process user after the setup of d.velop process.
+You can use the entry User roles in the feature Configuration to assign a user role to users.
+All authenticated users are automatically assigned the role of Process user after the setup of d.velop process.